Skip to content

 }

-The default button uses the primary color from the PyColors theme and adapts automatically to light/dark mode.
+The default button uses the primary semantic color tokens and adapts automatically to light/dark mode.

 Variants